2012 Serbian local elections: Priboj

 Results of the election for the Municipal Assembly of Priboj:

 Incumbent mayor Lazar Rvović of the Serbian Progressive Party was confirmed for another term in office after the election, leading a grand coalition government that also included the Democratic Party, the Serbian Renewal Movement, the Sandžak Democratic Party, the Socialist Party of Serbia, and New Serbia.

-Future parliamentarian Dijana Radović appeared in the sixth position on the Socialist list; she was not immediately election but received a mandate on 19 July 2012 as the replacement for another party member.
+Future parliamentarian Dijana Radović appeared in the sixth position on the Socialist list; she was not immediately elected but received a mandate on 19 July 2012 as the replacement for another party member.